-Formal education, with its many teachers and mentors, cannot supersede the active role of the learner in his or her development.
-In this unit, students are introduced to characters and concepts that promote the importance of developing the independence to break boundaries, live and learn through new experiences, and form new perspectives.
+Formal education, with its many teachers and mentors, cannot supersede the active role of the learner in their development.
+In this unit, students will be introduced to characters and concepts that promote the importance of developing the independence to break boundaries and teach themselves through conducting research, through learning from new perspectives and new experiences.
 While continuing to read literary works that embody this theme, students will choose a topic of interest for their own research in order to compose an informative work that synthesizes sources into a cohesive presentation of their informed perspective.
 Students will be encouraged to choose from topics across and beyond the curriculum of their high school experience.
 Students will also draw from their narrative writings throughout the year to compose a senior retrospective that reflects on what they have learned through their academic and personal experiences.

-Reading Prose and Poetry
+Reading Fictional Prose and Poetry

-Reserved Reading Options: Siddhartha, Hesse; The Allegory of the Cave, Plato; "The Lesson," Bambara, Toni Cade; "The Soul Selects," Dickinson, Emily; selections from The Tao Te Ching
+Reserved Reading Options: Siddhartha, Hesse, Herman; The Allegory of the Cave, Plato; "The Lesson," Bambara, Toni Cade; "The Soul Selects," Dickinson, Emily; selections from The Tao Te Ching)

-- Interpret literary elements while reading; trace the narrative arc of the text; determine how setting and point of view shape the text; analyze conflict and character development. - Examine how each text explores themes of self-awareness and self-development. - Define and analyze the components of the author's style: word choice, sentence structure and arrangement, effective use of descriptive techniques and other literary devices. - Analyze the impact of the author's choices regarding how to develop and relate elements of a story or drama (e.g., where a story is set, how the action is ordered, how the characters are introduced and developed). - Interpret literary devices: allusion, foreshadowing, symbolism, irony, mood, tone, figurative language, metaphor, simile, personification, hyperbole. - Determine the central themes of specific poems and relate to other works and themes of the unit.
+- Interpret literary elements while reading; trace the narrative arc of the text; determine how setting and point of view shape the text; analyze conflict and character development. - Examine how each text explores themes of self-awareness and self-development. - Define and analyze the components of the author's style: word choice, sentence structure and arrangement, effective use of descriptive techniques and other literary devices. - Analyze the impact of the author's choices regarding how to develop and relate elements of a story or drama (e.g., where a story is set, how the action is ordered, how the characters are introduced and developed). - Interpret literary devices: allusion, foreshadowing, symbolism, irony, mood, tone, figurative language, metaphor, simile, personification, hyperbole. - Determine the central themes of specific poems and relate to other works of literature and themes explored in the unit.

-Research/Reading and Listening for Information
+Reading and Listening For Information

-Reserved Reading Options: Articles of known authorship from journals and periodicals on students' chosen topics.
+• Read articles of known authorship from journals and periodicals on students' chosen topics.
+Determine main and supporting ideas; synthesize information across texts.